 Taste: Silky Caramel and Orange, Pineapple, Lemon & Lime, Vanilla, Spicy Oak, Almond.

-Whisky has but three ingredients.
-Four if you count wood.
-The likes of Bruichladdich have been following a programme of terroir exploration, establishing what effect different barley strains have on the character of the whisky.
-The effect water has on the flavour profile is generally accepted as negligible and much has been said over the years of the dramatic effect wooden casks can have on new make spirit.
+Whisky has only three ingredients.
+Four if you count oak.
+The likes of Bruichladdich have been following a programme of terroir exploration, establishing what effect different barley strains have on the character of their whisky.
+The impact water has on the flavour is generally accepted as negligible and much has been said over the years of the dramatic effect casks can have on the spirit.
 Of 4 ingredients, that leaves only yeast as something of an unsung hero.
-While a number of voices have made an argument for yeast experimentation over the last couple of years, it is still common practice to stick with the same, high-yield, highly efficient Distillers yeast from one location to the next… Then there’s Loch Lomond, quietly getting on with things, fermenting with wine yeast some ten years ago… Of course, experimentation is all well and good but there needs to be a finished product at the end of the day and Loch Lomond have certainly achieved that with this Inchmurrin.
-It’s a fine dram in its own right and yet another reminder to expect some seriously good things from this distillery in future.
+While a number of voices have made an argument for yeast experimentation over the last couple of years, it is still common practice to stick with the same, high-yield, highly efficient distillers yeast from one location to the next.